robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 interface gets data and result objects Robot Framework itself uses and is thus able to alter execution and change results.
 See `listener examples`_ for more information about what listeners can do.

-Another difference between versions 2 and 3 is that the former supports both Python and Java but the latter supports only Python.

 Listener interface methods
 --------------------------